Jon Davison

 Jon Davison (born January 16, 1971) is an American singer, musician and songwriter who has been the lead vocalist of progressive rock band Yes since 2012.

 He was previously the lead singer of progressive rock band Glass Hammer from 2009 to 2014, and the bass guitarist of Sky Cries Mary from 1993 to 2016, in which he was credited under his nickname of "Juano" Davison.
 In 2020, he and fellow Yes member Billy Sherwood created a new band, Arc of Life, which released its eponymous first studio album the following year and its second album in 2022.
+Davison also worked regularly with his father-in-law John Lodge (of The Moody Blues) until Lodge's death in 2025.

 Career

 Early years

 Davison's earliest involvement with music began when he sang in the church youth choir led by his mother.
 From an early age, she instilled in him an appreciation for music and love for singing.
-Soon after, he took up guitar and bass, which eventually led him during High School to perform in various original and cover bands with his childhood best friend, Taylor Hawkins (who was later the drummer for Foo Fighters).
+Soon after, he took up guitar and bass, which eventually led him during high school to perform in various original and cover bands with his childhood best friend, Taylor Hawkins (who was later the drummer for Foo Fighters).
 It was Hawkins who gave Jon the nickname "Juano" that has stuck to this day.

 Sky Cries Mary

-Davison then attended the Art Institute of Seattle to study audio and video production where he became bassist for Northwest group Sky Cries Mary.
+Davison then attended the Art Institute of Seattle to study audio and video production, where he became bassist for Northwest group Sky Cries Mary.
 Throughout the 1990s, he continued recording and touring with the band.
 This included traveling to Japan, and appearing on late night talk shows including Late Night with Conan O'Brien and The Daily Show.

 In 2001, Davison and his then wife Maewe moved for a year to her home of Brazil.
 While living there, Davison played bass with Ronald Augusto.

 In November 26, 2016, Sky Cries Mary premiered a new line-up without Davison.